 As a new subscriber, your plan will automatically be on the yearly plan which starts at only $3.95 per month.
 Which works out to less than $50 for an entire year, after which, you can switch to monthly billing if you like.

-Finally, the fun part where you get to choose your desired domain name for your blog.
+Continue to set up your WordPress domain and proceed to choose your desired domain name for your blog.